Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Summary

 \section{Summary}

 We conducted a comprehensive study on the late-time merger ejecta emission of short GRBs using low-frequency radio wavelengths.
-As proposed by \citet{2014MNRAS.437.1821M}, for a magnetar central engine, the ejecta gets re-energized, and the interaction of this ejecta and the surrounding ambient medium can produce a delayed emission which is expected to peak in the low-frequency radio regime.
-We, therefore, started a search program with the legacy GMRT/u-GMRT in low frequencies to detect the merger ejecta emission in nearby short GRBs and thereby probe the existence of a stable magnetar remnant.
-Our sample comprises five bursts located within z $\leq$ 0.5 that exhibit complex features in the X-ray light curves.
-The observations were carried out at three frequencies 1250, 610, and 325 MHz, with the legacy GMRT/u-GMRT between $2 - 11$ years since the burst trigger time.
+As proposed by \citet{2014MNRAS.437.1821M}, for a magnetar central engine, the ejecta gets re-energised, and the interaction of this ejecta and the surrounding ambient medium can produce a delayed emission, which is expected to peak in the low-frequency radio regime.
+We, therefore, started a search program with the legacy GMRT/uGMRT in low frequencies to detect the merger ejecta emission in nearby short GRBs and thereby probe the existence of a stable magnetar remnant.
+Our sample comprises five bursts within z $\leq$ 0.5 that exhibit complex features in the X-ray light curves.
+The observations were carried out at 610 and 325 MHz frequencies of legacy GMRT and band 5 and band 4 of uGMRT between $2 - 11$ years since the burst trigger time.

 We found no late-time radio emission near the \textit{Swift} XRT positions of the GRBs in our sample.
-A few improvements are implemented on the observational strategy and the modeling compared to the previous studies.
-While the other studies basically focused on the higher frequency bands of VLA and ATCA, we observed with the low-frequency bands of GMRT as the expected spectrum of the late time merger ejecta emission peaks around 600 MHz.
-The observations performed with a telescope like GMRT, which is sensitive to low frequencies, makes this an important study.
-We obtained the dynamics of the decelerating ejecta using the generic model developed by \cite{PeerDynamcis2012} which does not assume either non-relativistic or ultra-relativistic initial velocity.
+Compared to the previous studies, a few improvements are implemented in the observational strategy and the modeling.
+While the other studies focused on the higher frequency bands of VLA and ATCA, we observed with the low-frequency bands of GMRT as the expected spectrum of the late-time merger ejecta emission peaks around 600 MHz.
+The observations performed with a telescope like GMRT, which is sensitive to low frequencies, make this an important study.
+We obtained the dynamics of the decelerating ejecta using the generic model developed by \cite{PeerDynamcis2012}, which does not assume either non-relativistic or ultra-relativistic initial velocity.
+The ejecta dynamics were not considered in the earlier studies by \citet{2014MNRAS.437.1821M, 2016ApJ...819L..22H,2016ApJ...831..141F}.
+However, our study does not consider the effects of magnetar before the deceleration epoch, and the radio flares originated from the jet preceding the ejecta into the ambient medium.

+In calculating the model flux, we have assumed equipartition between electrons and magnetic field.
+A simplified ejecta structure of a single shell without velocity stratification was considered.
+We ignored the initial phase, where the ejecta is accelerated to the velocity corresponding to the magnetar rotational energy.
+The impacts due to the jet in the ambient medium have been ignored.